-Crew Morale Marker (MM): the Captain of a crew with a Crew Morale Marker rolls a DT 12; Leadership; None, check at the beginning of each of his turns.
-If he succeeds, the CMM is removed and he may act normally.
-If he fails, the CMM remains and he must order the ship away from danger.
-The rest of the crew will not operate weapons (apart from Point Defense) but may attempt to repair damage.
+Morale Marker (MM): the spacecraft's captain, or a plucky subordinate, it the captain would permit such a thing, of a crew with a Morale Marker rolls DT 12; Leadership; None; at the beginning of each of his turns.
+If he succeeds, the Morale Marker is removed and the vessel may act normally.
+If he fails, the Morale Marker remains and the ship will fly away from danger at maximum speed.
+The rest of the crew will not operate weapons (apart from Point Defense) but may attempt to clear damage markers.
 If the crew are player characters, Space Judge may allow them each to roll to clear their own Morale Markers.
+Only 1 MM per ship at a time.